 Saturday, February 12, 12022 HE

 This post is more of an idea.
 I have been thinking about this for a while when considering different places to paddle.
 So putting this down in words is perhaps a commitment to myself and anyone else who knows me and reads this post to hold me accountable to this goal.
-They say making a goal public is a good way to commit yourself to completing it.
+They say making a goal public is a good way to commit yourself to complete it.

 Simply, I want to do a lake touring extravaganza.
 My problem is defining what exactly this lake tour extravaganza will be is proving to be somewhat elusive.
 In essence, I want to circumnavigate some of the lakes in the Vancouver/lower mainland area.
 Picking which lakes will make the list is where the problem lies.
 I was hoping for some simple criteria to either include or exclude a lake.
 At first, my idea was to go by size.
 As in, do the biggest lakes in the area.
 But then there are some pretty large lakes in the area.
 And, while I would be happy enough to embark on a challenge that would require several multi-day expeditions to safely circumnavigate these lakes, familial and occupational commitments mean that I don’t have unlimited time to go about this whimsical adventure.
 That’s not to balk at the challenge, but rather just to acknowledge the time commitment.
 Part of my goal would be to include some of the larger lakes in the area.
 For the culmination of this project, I have my sights set on Harrison Lake….gulp.

 Another thought was to attempt to do all the lakes within a specific radius of my home, big or small.
 But, there are a lot of smaller lakes and I am not sure how to go about creating an inclusion/exclusion system to account for this.
 Like, do I have a size range?
 Further to this, is that some of the larger lakes in the area, e.g. Capilano and Coquitlam Lake, are restricted to watercraft as they are watershed reservoirs and supply drinking water to the surrounding areas.
-I considered combining the two criteria (size and distance), to come up with some sort of inclusion formula.
+I considered combining the two criteria (size and distance) to develop some sort of inclusion formula.
 But, perhaps out of laziness I decided I would just write up a list that combined both and start from there.
 The list is by no means set in stone.
 And I may very well adjust it as the endeavour unfolds.
 But it is a start and now I have a more clear vision, rather than the abstraction that has been firing around synaptic clefts in my neurocranium.

 So, I am comprising a haphazard list of lakes of various sizes that I will attempt to circumnavigate soon (though this project may take me into the distant future).
 In any case, I will make a concerted effort to circumnavigate lakes in my near vicinity in the coming months.

 The following is a list of some of the key lakes that I plan to circumnavigate.
 I am playfully calling this project, Project Paddle, as a homage to the Netflix documentary 14 Peaks: Nothing Is Impossible.
 If you haven’t seen it, it is worth a watch.
-The protagonist of the story, Nimsdai Purja, a Nepalese mountaineer, sets out to climb the 14 highest mountain peaks in the world with an all Nepalese team in seven months.
+The protagonist of the story, Nimsdai Purja, a Nepalese mountaineer, sets out to climb the 14 highest mountain peaks in the world with an all-Nepalese team in seven months.
 The previous record was over seven years.
 After being told that his project is impossible, he decides to call the project Project Possible.
 The film is an inspiration to do something that you or others didn’t think was possible.
 While I don’t doubt the possibility of my project I do see it as a formidable challenge.
 Hence the naming similarity.

 Rationale: I have paddled Burnaby Lake several times but never circumnavigated it.
 Plus, Still Creek figures prominently in my introduction to SUP touring.